1997–98 Gamma Ethniki

 The 1997–98 Gamma Ethniki was the 15th season since the official establishment of the third tier of Greek football in 1983.
-Ialysos Rodos and PAS Giannina were crowned champions in Southern and Northern Group respectively, thus winning promotion to Beta Ethniki.
+Ialysos and PAS Giannina were crowned champions in Southern and Northern Group respectively, thus winning promotion to Beta Ethniki.
 Agios Nikolaos and Pierikos also won promotion as a runners-up of the groups.

 Pamisos Messini, Ergotelis, Kerkyra, Agia Eleousa, Korinthos, Pyrgos, Orfeas Alexandroupoli, Tyrnavos, Orestis Orestiada, Agrotikos Asteras, Apollon Larissa and Anagennisi Arta were relegated to Delta Ethniki.